-The robust long-run link between Monetary money growth and price developments enables assessments to be made regarding the medium to long-term risks to price stability without having to take a specific view on the operation of the transmission mechanism.
+The robust long-run link between money growth and price developments enables assessments to be made regarding the medium to long-term risks to price stability without having to take a specific view on the operation of the transmission mechanism.
 At the same time, the lags with which protracted deviations of monetary dynamics from historical norms lead to risks to price stability can be long and varying.
-This underlines the importance of understanding the channels through which monetary dynamics ultimately have a bearing on price developments.
-While trends in monetary developments are the prime focus of monetary analysis, persistent deviations from those trends are analysis focuses on the medium to long-term risks to price stability...
+This underlines the importance of understanding channels through which monetary dynamics ultimately have a bearing on price developments.
+While trends in monetary developments are the prime focus of monetary analysis, persistent deviations from those trends are Monetary analysis focuses on the medium to long-term risks to price stability... of particular interest insofar as they have implications for asset market dynamics.
+Monetary imbalances in the form of excess money and credit creation may manifest themselves in higher asset prices before they can become an active factor in determining consumer price trends over the medium to long term (this link is discussed in Section 3.6).